University of Professional Studies: History

 Vice-Chancellor Professor Abednego Feehi Okoe Amartey explained the new policy at the 11th Congregation] of the University.

 In September 2020, President Nana Akufo-Addo commissioned a 500-seat capacity artificial stadium (AstroTurf) in UPSA.
 Aside from the artificial football pitch, the facility has spectator stands with a VIP area, changing rooms, washrooms, storage spaces, flood lighting and offices for the University.
 The Vice-Chancellor indicated that the facility is accessible for use by the community.

 Naming Hostel of Dr. Matthew Opoku Prempeh

 The event on the university campus honoured Dr. Prempeh’s leadership as Minister for Education and his contributions to advancing infrastructure development in tertiary institutions.
 Dr. Kofi Ohene Konadu, Chairman of the UPSA University Council, praised Dr. Prempeh for his outstanding contributions to the university's growth and development.
 He highlighted Dr. Prempeh’s key role in securing funding and overseeing the construction of the state-of-the-art facility, now named the Dr. Matthew Opoku Prempeh Hostel.

 Office of the Vice-Chancellor

+Prof Kwaku Mensah Mawutor 2025- (current Vice-Chancellor of the University of Professional Studies).

-Prof Abednego Feehi Okoe Amartey 2016- (current Vice-Chancellor of the University of Professional Studies).
+Prof Abednego Feehi Okoe Amartey 2016- 2024 (former Vice-Chancellor of the University of Professional Studies).

 Prof Joshua Alabi 2012-2016 (1st Vice-Chancellor of the University of Professional Studies).